When you die with debt, it doesn’t just disappear. Usually, your estate — all the money and assets you left behind — has to foot the bill.

 If Medicaid paid your medical bills during your lifetime, it might try to recoup the money spent from your estate after you die.
 Although it can take assets from your estate to do so, Medicaid cannot take your wealth if you have a surviving spouse, a child under 21, or a child with blindness or a disability.

-Medical debt is unsecured, so if there's no one legally responsible for paying it (such as a spouse) and there's insufficient assets in your estate to pay for it, there's nothing the creditor can do to try to collect.
+Medical debt is unsecured, so if there's no one legally responsible for paying it (such as a spouse) and there are insufficient assets in your estate to pay for it, there's nothing the creditor can do to try to collect.

 Credit card debt

-Authorized users, however, do not become responsible for paying any unpaid balance just because they were entitled to use the credit card account.
+Important considerations: Authorized users do not become responsible for paying any unpaid balance just because they were entitled to use the credit card account.

 Mortgage and home equity loans

-If someone inherits a house and does not choose to keep making payments on it, the bank could foreclose on the house to recoup its funds.
-If someone inherits the house but can't afford the payments, it's possible the lender might be able to help them work out a loan modification or explore other loss mitigation options to avoid losing the home.
+If someone inherits the house but can't afford the payments, the lender might help them work out a loan modification or explore other loss mitigation options to avoid losing the home.

 Student loans

-Student loans work differently than most other loans, and how they are handled will depend on the type of student loan.
+Important considerations: Student loans work differently than most other loans, and how they are handled will depend on the type of student loan — so your heirs may need to work with a lawyer for help.

 If you have federal student loans, creditors will not try to collect from your estate or even from a cosigner.
 Your loans are discharged upon your death.
 This is even true of Parent PLUS Loans.
 If your parents took out PLUS Loans to help you pay for school and you die, the loans will be discharged.

 Some private student loans provide for discharge upon death, but not all do.
-It's possible that your estate or cosigners will be responsible for repaying your private loans if you die while there is still a balance.
+Your estate or cosigners may be responsible for repaying your private loans if you die while there is still a balance.
 It depends on your lender's rules.

 Tax debt